Regulatory Updates

 Certificate of Analysis (COA): Streamlined Handling

-The EDA has also refined elements of the Certificate of Analysis submission and validation process.
-The intent appears to be reducing procedural back-and-forth while maintaining appropriate quality oversight.
+The EDA has refined elements of the Certificate of Analysis submission and validation process to reduce procedural back-and-forth while maintaining quality oversight.

 Shelf Life Documentation: Less Ambiguity